PFKimmerle/Python/Flask/readme.md

   - **Directory**: pirate_gold
   - An interactive treasure hunt game where players search for hidden gold.

+- **PNW_Plant_Paradise**
+  - **Directory**: PNW_Plant_Paradise
+  - A web application for browsing and ordering plants, showcasing form handling, order processing, and demonstrating issues with rendering on POST requests.

 - **Quick Survey**
   - **Directory**: quick_survey
   - A simple Flask application that collects survey data through a form and displays the results.